 Association of the calendar term to the academic term progression, including practical experience term (e.g. co-op, internship) of a program.
 Appears on program outlines.

-Reflects operating status of programs: approved, active, pending, canceled, dormant or suspended.
+Reflects operating status of programs: approved, active, pending, cancelled, dormant or suspended.

-Group concerned with program and delivery needs; may include faculty, co-op consultants, part-time studies managers, counselors, librarians, academic administration and support staff.
+Group concerned with program and delivery needs; may include faculty, co-op consultants, part-time studies managers, counsellors, librarians, academic administration and support staff.

 Program weight (for funding purposes)